-The story is not so simple when it comes to our insulin response to food.
+But the story is not as simple when it comes to our insulin response to food.

 As shown in the chart below, the carbohydrate content of our food only partially predicts our short-term insulin response to food.
 Low fat, low carb, high protein foods elicit a significant insulin response.

-As you can see in the chart below, once we account for protein we get a better prediction of our insulin response to food.
-It seems we require about half as much insulin for protein as we do for carbohydrate on a gram for gram basis to metabolise protein and use it to repair our muscles and organs.
+As you can see in the chart below, once we account for protein, we get a better prediction of our insulin response to food.
+It seems we require about half as much insulin for protein as we do for carbohydrate.

 But does this mean we should avoid or minimise protein for optimal diabetes management or weight loss?
-Does protein actually turn to chocolate cake?
+Does protein immediately turn to chocolate cake in our bloodstream?

-What happens to insulin and blood sugar when we increase protein?
+What happens to insulin and blood sugar when we eat more protein?

 While protein does generate an insulin response, increasing the protein content of our food typically decreases our insulin response to food.